Dpdl-io/DpdlEngine/Install_requirements.md

 As DpdlEngine is in a fast development cycle, it's advised to update the software frequently.
 New features and fixes may be available.

+IMPORTANT: Verify the integrity of the 'DpdlEngine lite' release zip file you downlaoded (DpdlEngine_V1.0_release.zip),
+			it must match the sha(256) checksum as reported here:  https://www.dpdl.io/DemoDpdl_validator.html

 # System requirements

 The 'DpdlEngine lite' release requires a compatible Java Virtual Machine (JRE) >= version 1.6 specification to run.